-PayPal is the deposit option I personally use and it’s way better for withdrawals than Paysafecard as you can access you winnings within 24 hours.
+PayPal is the deposit option we always recommened and it’s way better for withdrawals than Paysafecard as you can access you winnings within 24 hours.
 Plus there are no fees involved and security is state of the art.

 If you use your debit card to deposit instead of a Paysafecard then you won’t face the same annoying issues when you come to withdraw you winnings.
 Any money taken out of your account goes instantly back into your bank account.